Vivekanand-R/AI-Product-Framework/Area Of Focus/README.md

 **1. Product-Market Fit (PMF):** Validated commercial model

-Healthcare Wearable: **Fitbit** achieved Product-Market Fit by tapping into the rising consumer demand for personal health monitoring.
+Healthcare Wearable:  A wearable product, Product-Market Fit by tapping into the rising consumer demand for personal health monitoring.
 Its wearable devices offered real-time insights into activity, sleep, and heart rate, creating daily habit loops and community engagement.

 Financial & scale impact:

             A. Sold over 120 million devices to more than 29 million users in 100+ countries.
             B. Reported peak annual revenue of ~$2.16 billion in 2016; most recent figures show ~$1.31 billion in 2020.
-            C. **Acquired by Google** for $2.1 billion in the year 2021.
+            C. **Acquired** for $2.1 billion in the year 2021.

 The company didn’t just ride a trend—they created a new category: everyday wellness wearables.
 Their PMF is defined by massive adoption, stickiness, and a validated commercial model.